-In addition, we randomly select 10\% of the training data during training as our verification set to select the best hyperparameters.

 \paragraph{Test Data} To guarantee fairness, we use the same test data as previous work, which are from the SIGHAN13/14/15 test datasets.
-It is noted that the text of the original SIGHAN dataset is in Traditional Chinese, so we use OpenCC to pre-process these original datasets into Simplified Chinese which has been widely used in previous work \citep{wang2019confusionset, cheng2020spellgcn, zhang2020spelling, xu2021read}.
-Detailed statistics of the training/test data we used in our experiments are shown in Table \ref{tab:SIGHAN}.
+It is noted that the text of the original SIGHAN dataset is in Traditional Chinese, so we use OpenCC to pre-process these original datasets into Simplified Chinese, which has been commonly applied in previous work \citep{wang2019confusionset, cheng2020spellgcn, zhang2020spelling}.
+Detailed statistics of the training and test data we used in our experiments are shown in Table \ref{statistic}.